 You are now ready to start (algorithmic) trading on the back of Saxo data, sending orders directly into your Saxo account.
 See the guide on MultiCharts.com, which provides a good introduction to the extensive auto-trading features of the platform.

-As mentioned in the set-up steps above, the automated trading functionality will send orders to the account selected in broker configuration.
+As mentioned in the set-up steps above, the automated trading functionality will send orders to the account selected in the broker configuration.
 Make sure you select the correct account and reconnect to Saxo (if required).

 All manual trading on MultiCharts works similarly to Saxo's own platforms: you can select the account you wish to trade on, and place your orders accordingly.
-Bear in mind that the quotes displayed below are all sourced from the account selected in broker configuration.
+Bear in mind that the quotes displayed below are all sourced from the account selected in the broker configuration.
 The Trade Bar can be used to send direct (basic) orders into the account of your choice:

 On the Forex Board, immediate trades are sent into the account selected during configuration, or right-click to select the preferred account:

 And when you use chart trading, there's a drop-down at the top:

 We can now start placing orders.
 Let's use the chart trading shown above (right-click the trade panel and click "Switch to Full Mode" to unlock the advanced order types).
 One of the many features that MultiCharts offers is emulated OCO orders which adds many strategy options compared to Saxo's own OCO orders.
 Simply drag-and-drop an order type into the chart and configure it in the pop-up window to place the order.
 In the below example, a breakout strategy is applied to EURUSD.
 MultiCharts will automatically send a buy or sell order if the current price moves up or down by more than 0.25% respectively, and cancel the opposing order.

-The chart shows the orders have been placed:
+The chart shows the orders that have been placed: